Understanding the .env file

 - github.com/symfony/dotenv - Symfony

-Use a .env file the local development environment.
-Use pre-configured ENV vars from the fortrabbit dashboard, add custom ones via the dashboard.
-BUT PLEASE DON't put .env files on fortrabbit.
-Avoid confusion about conflicting sources and increase security.
+.env files are intended for local development only.
+Use pre-configured ENV vars from the fortrabbit dashboard instead, and add custom variables through the dashboard as well.
+Don't upload .env files to fortrabbit servers—this avoids confusion about conflicting configuration sources and enhances security.

-Many CMS and frameworks will parse that file automatically.
-Now depending on the configuration set by the parser, the ENV vars from the .env file may or may not overwrite the values provided by the fortrabbit dashboard.
-To avoid mixed states, either use the ENV vars provided by the dashboard (recommended) or an .env file.
+Many CMS and frameworks will parse .env files automatically.
+Depending on how the parser is configured, ENV vars from the .env file may or may not override the values from the fortrabbit dashboard.
+To avoid conflicting settings, choose one approach: either use dashboard ENV vars (recommended) or use a .env file.